MaryiaBalbachan/ICTskills2-assignment/README.md

 # Assignment - ReactJS app.

-Name: ... your name ...
+Name: ...
+Maryia Balbachan ...

 ## Overview.

-......
-State the app concept and objectives.
-If it's the Movies Fan app extension, only state the additional objectives .........

-......
-A bullet-point list of user features.
-If it's the Movies Fan app extension, only list new/modified features......

- + Feature 1
- + Feature 2
- + Feature 3
- + etc
+ + Feature 1: Popular page: Get a list of the current popular movies on TMDB.
+This list updates daily.
+ + Feature 2: User can add movies to Must Watch list as well as favourite from both Upcoming movies and Popular Movies
+ + Feature 3: Must watch page added to view movies that have been selected as a Must watch.
+User can also remove movies form their Must watch list/page
- + etc
+ +

 ## Setup requirements.